MikeRow/BananoPHP/README.md

 ## Using a script to control a node remotely via SSH and ncm

-Use a script to start a SSH connection to the server hosting your Nano node and ncm, then control it sending bash commands.
+Use a script to start a SSH connection with the server hosting your Nano node and ncm, then control it sending bash commands.

 Suggested flags for such usage are json_in,json_out,raw_in,raw_out,no_confirm (more informations in [ncm.php](ncm/ncm.php) header).